withoutboats/rfcs/text/0000-async_await.md

 This has a companion RFC to add a small async API to libstd and libcore.

 Note: `Async` was previously called `Future`.
-However, due to to the many subtle differeneces, it was decided to standardize it under a different, slightly shorter name.
+However, due to to the many subtle differeneces that result from `Async` being pinning-aware, it was decided to standardize it under a different name.

 # Motivation
 [motivation]: #motivation